tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Activities/Weekly Scores.md

     game3: false
 }
 ```
---pointsGameInformation will be store dynamically in a JSOn format like this:
+--pointsGameInformation will be store dynamically in a JSON format like this:
 ```
 {
     game1: 2,